motacola/lime-now-plus/README.md

 Don't just visit.
 Lime like a local.

-A progressive web app (PWA) for "Lime Now+" - a tourism/local experience app.
+A progressive web app (PWA) for "Lime Now+" - a tourism/local experience app for Barbados.

+## Live Demo

+Visit the live demo at [lime-now-plus.vercel.app](https://lime-now-plus-37zcqdgo0-chrisbelgrave-gmailcoms-projects.vercel.app/)

+## Feedback

+We're actively seeking feedback on the app!
+Please try it out and let us know what you think by:

+1. Using the app and exploring all features
+2. Noting any bugs or issues you encounter
+3. Sharing your thoughts on the user interface and experience
+4. Suggesting improvements or new features

+You can provide feedback by:
+- Creating an issue on GitHub
+- Emailing your feedback to chrisbelgrave@gmail.com
+- Using the feedback form at [feedback form link]

 ## Features

 - Splash screen with app introduction
 - Login/Signup functionality with form validation
 - Dashboard with personalized recommendations
+- Interactive chat with AI travel assistant
 - Profile view with user information and favorites
 - Event details view with booking functionality
 - Dark mode support